 Trimethoprim is an antibiotic.

-Trimethoprim is available on prescription as tablets and as a liquid that you drink.
+Trimethoprim is available on prescription.
+It comes as tablets and as a liquid that you drink.

 - Trimethoprim is usually taken twice a day to treat infections.